faizalshap/react-native-otp-verify/README.md

 ___
 [![npm version](https://badge.fury.io/js/react-native-otp-verify.svg)](https://badge.fury.io/js/react-native-otp-verify)

+- Automatic SMS Verification with the SMS Retriever API (Android Only)
+- Phone Number Retrieving using the Phone Number Hint API (Android Only)

 Automatic SMS Verification with the SMS Retriever API, you can perform SMS-based user verification in your Android app automatically, without requiring the user to manually type verification codes, and without requiring any extra app permissions.

 ## Message Format/Structure
-In order to detect the message, **SMS message must include a hash** that identifies your app.
+In order to detect the message, **_SMS message must include a hash_** that identifies your app.
 This hash can be obtained by using the getHash() method below.

 Please read the official documentation for the message structure at this [Google developer guide](https://developers.google.com/identity/sms-retriever/verify)